babaid/computational-physics/index.md

 If you want to use an automated system for managing links, see [Automated Links][mydoc_hyperlinks.html#automatedlinks].
 This approach automatically creates a list of Markdown references to simplify linking.

-## Other instructions

-The content here is just a getting started guide only.
-For other details in working with the theme, see the various sections in the sidebar.

-{% include links.html %}

 <div class="tab">
   <button class="tablinks" onclick="openTab(event, 'Julia')">Julia</button>
   <button class="tablinks" onclick="openTab(event, 'Python')">Python</button>